 What is “Pre-patched” and ”Patch”?
 ROM hackers release their works as patches.
 In order to experience their hacks, you must apply their patch to the original game.
 With the ”Pre-patched” download, I've saved you the trouble and patched the game for you.
 But if you insist on patching the game yourself, you can download just the patch with the “Patch” download.
 I have patching instructions in my patching guide.

-The original English release of Phantasy Star II, apparently, was horribly translated.
+There's always room improvement.
+Devote Phantasy Star II fans felt the original English release was horribly translated.
 If you wanted a true experience of the game, here's a full retranslation by “Naflign's Ego.”

 This easy hack multiplies all experience and meseta gains from battles by 4.
 Neat, huh?
 You can fly through the game with this patch!